 - sterilise, for the purpose of placing on the market, systems or procedure packs or other CE marked medical devices designed by the manufacturers to be sterilised before use,

-- are the designated European authorised representative for a manufacturer who does not have a registered place of business in the European community, and who places on the market devices within the above-listed categories
+- are the designated European authorised representative for a manufacturer who does not have a registered place of business in the European community, and who places on the market devices within the above-listed categories.

 How much does it cost?

-An initial administration fee must be paid when registering with the HPRA.
+An initial administration fee of €140 must be paid when registering with the HPRA.
 There is a yearly maintenance fee for registered organisations.
-Please refer to the following for a guide to relevant fee codes and payment instructions:
+Please refer to Section 8 of guide to relevant fee codes and payment instructions:

 If you would like to know more information about registration, please contact the Medical Devices Department at email@example.com.